ajay20-r/Dictionary/README.md

 # Dictionary

-I've tried to build an application that can fetch all the meanings of an entered word from Vocabulary.com.
+I attempted to create an application that would retrieve all definitions for a given term from Vocabulary.com.
-Here I've used the Tkinter module to build my UI.
-Few other packages used in this application are BeatifulSoup, requests, PIL.
+To create my User Interface, I used the Tkinter module.
+BeatifulSoup, requests, and PIL are the other packages I've used in this application.